dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

 This is to emulate mutating an external state outside of React, for example updating state by Redux middleware.

-The render has intentionaly expensive computation.
+The render has intentionally expensive computation.
 If the mutation happens during rendering with in a tree, there could be an inconsistency in the state.
 If it finds the inconsistency, the test will fail.